tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-to mean even if we can dig through the source material to find scraps of meaning that point one way or the other is there any way to actually discern what intended meaning if any there was take the aforementioned quote from Hajime asiyama being a writer I believe it is impolite to instruct your readers the way of how to read your story ice I spend a lot of time following movie creators press tours commentaries interviews take the simplest slasher movie and fans and interviewers will inquire as to what possible interpretations were intended
+to mean even if we can dig through the source material to find scraps of meaning that point one way or the other is there any way to actually discern what intended meaning if any there was take the aforementioned quote from Hajime Isayama being a writer I believe it is impolite to instruct your readers the way of how to read your story ice I spend a lot of time following movie creators press tours commentaries interviews take the simplest slasher movie and fans and interviewers will inquire as to what possible interpretations were intended